1730

 Baumgarten,

-Matters Pertaining to Poetry
+Philosophical Meditations on Matters Pertaining to Poetry

 This was Baumgarten's dissertation.